department-of-veterans-affairs/vagov-content/pages/burials-memorials/survivor-dic-rates.md

 | <ul><li>The Veteran had a VA service-connected disability rating of totally disabling (including for individual unemployability) for at least the 8 full years leading up to their death, **and**</li><li>You were married to the Veteran for those same 8 years</li></ul> | Increase payment to $1,599.33 |
 | You have 1 or more dependent children who are under age 18 | Add $326.77 per child |

-<h4>Example of how to calculate your monthly payment</h4>
+<h4>Example of how to figure out your monthly payment</h4>

-If you were the surviving spouse of a Veteran whose pay grade was W-3, **and** you had 2 dependent children under age 18, you would calculate your monthly DIC payment as you see below.
+If you were the surviving spouse of a Veteran whose pay grade was W-3, **and** you had 2 dependent children under age 18, you would figure out your monthly DIC payment as you see below.

 $1,490.57 (basic monthly payment rate) <br> + $326.77 (rate for 1st eligible child) <br> + $326.77 (rate for 2nd eligible child) <br> = **$2,144.11 total monthly payment**